Javascript is not enabled.

 Kick off your adventure in Albuquerque, where you can wander Old Town’s historic adobe buildings and eclectic art galleries.
 Stop in the New Mexico Wine Studio, which opened in late 2024 to showcase the state’s family-owned wineries.
 At Petroglyph National Monument, home to 25,000 ancient rock carvings, the easy Piedras Marcadas Canyon hiking trail offers views of 400 petroglyphs.

-Hearst Castle
+the exterior of Hearst Castle

-A guided tour is your ticket to see Hearst Castle’s opulent architecture, manicured gardens, and impressive art collection.
+A guided tour is your ticket to see Hearst Castle’s opulent architecture, manicured gardens and impressive art collection.

 Highway 1 Road Trip

-an airboat ride
+a group on an airboat ride

 An airboat ride in Everglades National Park offers the chance to see alligators in their natural habitat.

-Shutterstock / Mia2you
+Shutterstock

 3. Florida’s national parks: Miami to the Florida Keys

-Next, head to Everglades National Park, a prime spot for birdwatching, where you can spot bird species such as herons, egrets, and roseate spoonbills.
+Next, head to Everglades National Park, a prime spot for birdwatching, where you can spot species such as herons, egrets and roseate spoonbills.
 Take an open-air tram tour at Shark Valley for views across the wetlands or join a ranger-led bird walk at the Guy Bradley Visitor Center.
 A fan-propelled airboat ride offers the chance to see alligators in their natural habitat.

 Continue to Biscayne National Park, where 95 percent of the park is underwater.
-It’s home to coral reefs, shipwrecks, and marine life such as sea turtles and manatees.
-A three-and-a-half-hour boat tour with the Biscayne National Park Institute includes a one-hour stop at Boca Chita Key, Elliott Key, or Adams Key.
+It’s home to coral reefs, shipwrecks and marine life such as sea turtles and manatees.
+A three-and-a-half-hour boat tour with the Biscayne National Park Institute includes a one-hour stop at Boca Chita Key, Elliott Key or Adams Key.
 On the boat, a guide shares stories of the park’s rich history.

 A Lowcountry drive should include a stop in Bluffton, South Carolina.